Did you know that car companies need to cut 270 pounds from the average vehicle by 2025, in order to meet legislated fuel efficiency standards?

 Veloxint: The Next Generation of Metals

-Dr. Christopher Schuh, the Department Head of Materials Science and Engineering at MIT, and the lead inventor of this technology, is widely recognized as one of the world’s leading academic metallurgists.
+Prof. Christopher Schuh, the Department Head of Materials Science and Engineering at MIT, and the lead inventor of this technology, is widely recognized as one of the world’s leading academic metallurgists.
 He has developed multiple patented metal technologies used in billions of electronics products all over the world.

 Veloxint: Competitive Advantages